moo3030/Regression-with-MLBox/README.md

 - **Type**: Integer
 - **Description**: Specifies the seed value for any random operations to ensure reproducibility.
 - **Example**: `"seed_value": 123`

+#### `max_evals`

+- **Type**: Integer
+- **Description**: Determines the maximum number of evaluations during the hyperparameter optimization process.
+It specifies the number of different hyperparameter combinations to try before stopping the search.
+- **Example**: If `max_evals` is set to 50, the optimization process will train and evaluate 50 different models (with 50 different hyperparameter sets) before selecting the best one.
+- **Usage**: Adjust max_evals based on your computational resources and the extent to which you want to search the hyperparameter space.

 #### `prediction_field_name`